-- M2.8 As an expanded uncertainty is normally expressed for a coverage probability of approximately 95%, it is generally accepted practice that statements regarding compliance will relate to the same level of confidence. - M2.9 If this is the case for a given situation, then comparison of the expanded uncertainty using a coverage factor k = 2 with the specification limit is unduly pessimistic.
-It will yield a confidence level of 97.5% or greater.
+- M2.8 As an expanded uncertainty is normally expressed for a coverage probability of approximately 95 %, it is generally accepted practice that statements regarding conformity will relate to the same level of confidence. - M2.9 If this is the case for a given situation, then comparison of the expanded uncertainty using a coverage factor k = 2 with the specification limit is unduly pessimistic.
+It will yield a confidence level of 97.5 % or greater.
 This is because only one tail of the distribution will usually be the subject of comparison with the limit.
-If, as should be the case, the uncertainty is small compared with the specification, the probability contained within the other tail will already be within the specification limits. - M2.10 A new coverage factor, $k_s$ , should therefore be used for the purpose of comparison with a specification limit.
-Assuming a normal distribution, the value of $k_s$ required to achieve at least 95% confidence is 1.64. - M2.11 NOTE
+If, as should be the case, the uncertainty is small compared with the specification, the probability contained within the other tail will already be within the specification limits. - M2.10 A new coverage factor, k_s , should therefore be used for the purpose of comparison with a specification limit.

+Assuming a normal distribution, the value of k_s required to achieve at least 95 % confidence is 1.64.

-It is common practice for a compliance decision to be made by simply comparing the expanded uncertainty, with a coverage probability of approximately 95%, with the specification.
+It is common practice for a conformity decision to be made by simply comparing the expanded uncertainty, with a coverage probability of approximately 95 %, with the specification.
 This will always yield a "safe" decision, however the method described above is preferred as it takes into account the actual amount of probability that breaches the specification limit.

-- M2.12 It may be the case that compliance, or non-compliance, with a specification cannot be demonstrated at 95% confidence, as described above.
-One solution is to reduce the uncertainty, possibly by applying corrections to the result, using more accurate equipment or by taking the mean of a larger amount of readings.
-If this is not practical or desirable, then it may be possible to evaluate compliance, or non-compliance, at a different level of confidence.
-Such an approach should, of course, be taken with the agreement and understanding of the customer. - M2.13 This procedure may also be used in cases where a customer has requested a compliance statement for a confidence level other than 95%.
+- M2.11 It may be the case that conformity, or nonconformity, with a specification cannot be demonstrated at 95 % confidence, as described above.
+One solution is to reduce the uncertainty, possibly by using more accurate equipment or by taking the mean of a larger amount of readings.
+If this is not practical or desirable, then it may be possible to evaluate conformity, or nonconformity, at a different level of confidence.
+Such an approach should, of course, be taken with the agreement and understanding of the customer. - M2.12 This procedure may also be used in cases where a customer has requested a conformity statement for a confidence level other than 95 %.